 Company Tech Support Request

 Employees receive an email from corporate IT asking them to install new instant messaging software.
-The email looks real, however a spoofed email address is used [email protected] instead of [email protected].
+The email looks real.
+However, a spoofed email address is used [email protected] instead of [email protected].

 When employees install the software, ransomware is installed on the company network.

-Each of these phishing attack examples highlights how easy it is to be tricked by an email.
-The more familiar people are with how phishing happens, the easier it is foster a cyber security aware culture.
+These phishing attack examples highlight how easy it is to be tricked by an email.
+The more familiar people are with how phishing happens, the easier it is to foster a cyber-aware culture.

 Take advantage of Terranova Security’s free Phishing Simulation Trial to raise awareness of how phishing email attacks happen.

-How To Protect Against Phishing Emails
+How to Protect Your Data from Phishing Emails

-- Educate: use security awareness training and phishing microlearnings to educate, train, and change behavior.
+- Educate: Use security awareness training and phishing microlearnings to educate, train, and change behavior.

-- Incorporate: make cyber security awareness campaigns, training, support, education, and project management part of your corporate culture.
+- Incorporate: Make cyber security awareness campaigns, training, support, education, and project management part of your corporate culture.